 - 2.1 Parents can request that their child starts their primary one class while they are four years old but under school age.
 This is an early entry request.
-Early entry requests will only be granted after an assessment of the child's ability and aptitude. - 2.2 Procedure for determining Early Entry Requests is as follows: - In Moray, if parents wish to apply for their child to start school a year early, they should make their request in writing to the Corporate Director (Education and Social Care) no later than 31 March in the year they hope to enrol their child in school. - The link educational psychologist can offer informal early consultation and advice. - An assessment will be carried out by a suitably qualified and experienced officer of the authority together with the head teacher of the school, who will assess the child and make a recommendation to the Corporate Director (Education and Social Care), or his nominee, as to whether school education is suitable for the child. - Following assessment, the officer's report and recommendations will be copied to the parents/carers. - If the officers consider early entry to be suitable for the child, they will advise parents of the enrolment procedure. - The Corporate Director (Education and Social Care), or his nominee, will consider the information from the parents/carers, nursery/pre-school staff, education officers and head teacher in making a decision.
+Early entry requests will be granted where an assessment demonstrates that the school education normally provided in such a class is suited to the ability and aptitude of the child.
+Each assessment will be on a case by case basis against clearly defined criteria. - 2.2 Procedure for determining Early Entry Requests is as follows: - In Moray, if parents wish to apply for their child to start school a year early, they should make their request in writing to the Corporate Director (Education and Social Care) no later than 31 March in the year they hope to enrol their child in school. - The link educational psychologist can offer informal early consultation and advice. - An assessment will be carried out by a suitably qualified and experienced officer of the authority together with the head teacher of the school, who will assess the child and make a recommendation to the Corporate Director (Education and Social Care), or his nominee, as to whether school education is suitable for the child. - Following assessment, the officer's report and recommendations will be copied to the parents/carers. - If the officers consider early entry to be suitable for the child, they will advise parents of the enrolment procedure. - The Corporate Director (Education and Social Care), or his nominee, will consider the information from the parents/carers, nursery/pre-school staff, education officers and head teacher in making a decision.
 The Corporate Director (Education and Social Care) will then reply in writing to the parents, copied to the head teacher(s) of the proposed primary school. - Unlike placing requests to school, there is no right of appeal to the Appeals Committee against a refusal of an Early Entry Request.
 However, parents may make a complaint through the Moray Council's complaints procedure.
 This can be found online at: www.moray.gov.uk